NATIONAL GENERAL CERTIFICATE

 Examiners are chosen by NEBOSH for their experience and expertise to ensure that learners are assessed by the very best from the industry.

-Those who successfully complete the course and pass the assessments are awarded the official NEBOSH National General Certificate in Occupational Safety and Health.
+Those who successfully complete the course and pass the assessments are awarded the official NEBOSH National Certificate in Occupational Health and Safety.

 HOW ARE COURSES RUN?